Medical Examination for Immigrants and K Visa Applicants

 Laboratory examination for tuberculosis disease will consist of at least three sputum specimens, which will undergo microscopy for AFB as well as culture for Mycobacteria Tuberculosis.
 Specimens reported as negative will be cultured for a minimum of 6 weeks, with a final report available within 8 weeks of collection.
 Positive Mycobacteria Tuberculosis cultures will undergo Drug Susceptibility Testing (DST) for first-line TB medications.
 DST results will be available within 10-12 weeks of sputum collection.
 Positive cultures that are resistant to first-line TB drugs will undergo drug susceptibility testing on second-line tuberculosis medications.

 The medical evaluation is complete when all required aspects of the medical examination have been completed, including a final report of culture results, and the applicant can be assigned a Tuberculosis Classification.
 Travel clearances are valid for 6 months from the time the evaluation is complete for applicants who have no Tuberculosis Classification and who do not have HIV infection.
 Travel clearances are valid for 3 months from the time the evaluation is complete for applicants who have any kind of Tuberculosis Classification or who have HIV infection.
-Applicants who do not travel within the clearance period will need to restart the tuberculosis screening process.
+Applicants who do not travel within the clearance period will need to re-do the entire medical examination.
 Any applicant diagnosed with pulmonary or laryngeal tuberculosis who needs treatment will not be cleared for travel until completion of successful treatment.

 All applicants with pulmonary or laryngeal tuberculosis disease who need treatment will need to complete a minimum of 180 days of Directly Observed Therapy (DOT) prior to U.S. immigration.
 Applicants with positive sputum smears or positive cultures who do not want to be treated will not travel to the United States.
 Panel physicians will notify the Consulate of any Tuberculosis disease applicants refusing tuberculosis treatment at a designated DOT facility approved by CDC.
 Panel physicians will also notify the appropriate public health officials in Ukraine when they diagnose an applicant with tuberculosis disease.